smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ## Potential downsides
-The proxy and SDL can send the following RPC messages before the encryption of RPC service 7 is enabled.
+Mobile Proxy and SDL Core can send the following RPC messages before the encryption of RPC service 7 is enabled.
 - `RegisterAppInterface`
 - `SystemRequest`
 - `OnPermissionsChange`
 - `OnSystemRequest`
 - `PutFile`

-There are two possible methods to deal with this downside.
+There are two possible methods to deal with this downside:

 In the first method, some special logic (exception) is needed.
-The SDL core and mobile proxy can send and receive the above RPC messages un-encrypted if the encryption of RPC service is not enabled even those RPCs have `need_protection`=`true`.
-Once the encryption of RPC service is enabled, the SDL core and mobile proxy shall send encrypted messages if those RPCs have `need_protection`=`true`.
-In the second method, these RPCs shall not be listed in a function group with `need_protection`=`true` in a policy configuration.
-This proposal recommends the first method (exeption list method).
+SDL core and mobile proxy can send and receive the above RPC messages un-encrypted if the encryption of the RPC service is not enabled regardless those RPCs have `need_protection`=`true` or not.
+Once the encryption of RPC service is enabled, SDL core and mobile proxy shall send encrypted messages if those RPCs have `need_protection`=`true`.

+In the second method, these RPCs shall not be listed in a function group with `need_protection`=`true` in a Policy Table configuration.
+This proposal recommends the first method (exception list method).

 Similar to the WWW moving from HTTP to HTTPS, the trend for SDL should be to move from un-encrypted messages to all messages encrypted in the future.
-A long term solution which encryts all messages including RegisterAppInterface, SystemRequest, OnSystemRequest and OnPermissionsChange will be developped in a seperate proposal.
+A long term solution which encrypts all messages including RegisterAppInterface, SystemRequest, OnSystemRequest and OnPermissionsChange will be developed in a separate proposal.

 ## Impact on existing code